John Henry Moor: Singapore (1829 – 1843)

 Moor came to Singapore after publication of The Malacca Observer ceased.
 In early 1930, he succeeded William Renshaw George as the editor of both The Singapore Chronicle, the first and then only newspaper on the island, and its complementary weekly, The Commercial Register and Advertiser, though George remained its owner and in charge of the paper's commercial notes.
 This was not officially announced and according to Carl Alexander Gibson-Hill, "does not seem to have been referred to the Governor in Council for his approval!"
 Gibson-Hill argued that Moor "brought a new vigour to the editorial side of the paper".
 Under his editorship, the paper's length remained near consistently beyond five pages and occasionally reached seven pages.
-The Singapore Chronicle became a weekly and George made the decision to merge The Singapore Chronicle and the The Commercial Register and Advertiser, with the newly merged newspaper bearing the name The Singapore Chronicle or Commercial Register.
+The Singapore Chronicle became a weekly and George made the decision to merge The Singapore Chronicle and The Commercial Register and Advertiser, with the newly merged newspaper bearing the name The Singapore Chronicle or Commercial Register.
 By 1831, The Singapore Chronicle or Commercial Register was the only newspaper published in the Straits Settlements, with all of its former competitors having ceased publication.

 In September 1835, George sold the paper to merchant Walter Scott Lorrain, who in turn sold it to James Fairlie Carnegy.
 According to Gibson-Hill, Carnegy's arrival was "not a welcome advent to at least a section of the local business community."
 Moor resigned as editor shortly after the sale and became the founding editor of The Singapore Free Press & Mercantile Advertiser, which had been established in response to the sale to Carnegy.
 He was succeeded as the editor of The Singapore Chronicle by Lorrain.
 Moor continued to contribute to the Free Press until his death in 1843.
 However, he was not the editor of the newspaper at his death and it is not known who his successor in this position was, though William Napier was the editor by the early 1840s.